Prosp3r/pexservice/README.md

 ## Conclusion

 [Go(Golang)](https://golang.org) is a very powerful, feature packed programming language for developing systems that can handle fairly large amount of work loads.
-It concurrency features particularly, can enable developers design very efficient systems with near unlimited capability with little system resource footprints.
+Its concurrency features particularly, can enable developers design very efficient systems with near unlimited capability with little system resource footprints.

 If you've are contemplating learning a new language for the long term, give [Go](https://golang.org) a try.